gitpan/App-MtAws/README.md

 NOTE: If you've used manual installation before, please remove previously installed `mtglacier` executable from your path.

+NOTE: If you've used CPAN installation before, please remove previously installed module, ([cpanm] is capable to do that)

 ##### Ubuntu 12.04+

-Can be installed via PPA  [vsespb/mt-aws-glacier](https://launchpad.net/~vsespb/+archive/mt-aws-glacier):
+Can be installed/updated via PPA  [vsespb/mt-aws-glacier](https://launchpad.net/~vsespb/+archive/mt-aws-glacier):

 1.	`sudo add-apt-repository ppa:vsespb/mt-aws-glacier`